-If we want to add more data on the page or post template, we have to customize it.
-We can either use the Advanced Custom Fields plugin or use Custom Fields provided by WordPress options.
+If we want to add more data to the page or post template, we have to customize it.
+We can either use the Advanced Custom Fields plugin or use Custom fields in WordPress posts or page templates, provided by WordPress built-in options.

-We can enable custom fields option using Screen Options as below:
+We can enable the custom fields option using Screen Options.

-Once you enable it, you will see following section will appear.
-(You need to scroll down to see it because this is added below the main text editor)
+Once you enable it, you will see the following section will appear (you need to scroll down to see it because this is added below the main text editor)

-Click on the “Enter New” to create your own field or you can select from the dropdown.
+Click on the “Add Custom Field” to create your own field or you can select it from the dropdown.
 The “Value” will contains the value that you want to display on your page or post.

-To display the value of custom fields in WordPress post or page template, you need to add the following snippet in the content loop:
+To display the value of custom fields in a WordPress post or page template, you need to add the following snippet in the content loop of the template file:

 <?php $my_custom_data = get_post_meta( get_the_ID(), 'my_custom_data', true); ?>